Isoparametric polynomials and sums of squares: Introduction

-A hypersurface of a Riemannian manifold is called \textit{isoparametric} if its nearby parallel hypersurfaces have constant mean curvature, or equivalently, it is locally a regular level set of an \textit{isoparametric function} $f$ (by the definition, $|\nabla f|^2$ and $\Delta f$ are functions of $f$, respectively, cf. \cite{GT13, QT15}), or a regular leaf of an \textit{isoparametric foliation} (i.e., a singular Riemannian foliation of codimension $1$ with constant mean curvature regular leaves, cf. \cite{Ge16, GR15, Th10}).
-In unit spheres (or real space forms), E. Cartan showed that a hypersurface is isoparametric if and only if it has constant principal curvatures.
+A hypersurface of a Riemannian manifold is called \textit{isoparametric} if its nearby parallel hypersurfaces have constant mean curvature, or equivalently, it is locally a regular level set of an \textit{isoparametric function} $f$ (i.e., $|\nabla f|^2$ and $\Delta f$ are functions of $f$, cf. \cite{GT13, QT15}), or a regular leaf of an \textit{isoparametric foliation} (i.e., a singular Riemannian foliation of codimension $1$ with constant mean curvature regular leaves, cf. \cite{Ge16, GR15, Th10}).
+In unit spheres (or real space forms), Cartan showed that a hypersurface is isoparametric if and only if it has constant principal curvatures.

-By the definition of E. Cartan and M\"{u}nzner, an isoparametric hypersurface $M$ in a unit sphere $\mathbb{S}^{n-1}$ is an open part of a level hypersurface of an isoparametric function $f=F|_{\mathbb{S}^{n-1}}$.
+A fundamental result of M\"{u}nzner \cite{Mun} states that an isoparametric hypersurface $M$ in a unit sphere $\mathbb{S}^{n-1}$ is an open part of a level hypersurface of an isoparametric function $f=F|_{\mathbb{S}^{n-1}}$.
 Here $F$, called a \emph{Cartan-M\"{u}nzner polynomial} (or \emph{isoparametric polynomial}), is a homogeneous polynomial of degree $g$ on $\mathbb{R}^{n}$ satisfying the Cartan-M\"{u}nzner equation: